core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages (publications) to the broker on specific topics.
 Subscribers have an ongoing relation (subscription) to a topic via CoAP Observe {{RFC7641}}.
 Both roles operate without any mutual knowledge, guided by their respective topic interests.

 topic collection:
 : A topic collection is hosted as one collection resource at the broker.
-A collection resource is a resource that contains links to other resources that a client can add or remove; that concept is described more generally in {{Section 3.1 of I-D.ietf-core-interfaces}}).
+A collection resource is a resource that contains links to other resources that a client can add or remove; that concept is described more generally in {{Section 3.1 of {{?I-D.ietf-core-interfaces}}.

 topic:
-: A resource used for configuration of the subcription and publication properties, which can be set by a client or by the broker.
-A topic is represented as a CBOR map containing the topic properties as top-level elements.
-A topic is hosted as a resource at the broker.
-All topic resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.
+: A resource used for configuration of the subscription and publication properties, which can be set by a client or by the broker.
+It is represented as a CBOR map containing configuration properties as top-level elements and hosted as a resource at the broker.
+All such resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.

 topic property:
 : A single element of configuration information that is associated with a topic.